hyperrhiz/jekyll-journal/index.md

 <!-- ➡️ The goal of JSys is to lift all barriers that restrict dissemination and access to science. -->
 > The goal of JSys is to lift all barriers that restrict dissemination and access to science.

-JSys is founded on its commitment to **inclusiveness**, **transparency**, and **quality**.
+JSys is founded on its commitment to inclusiveness, transparency, and quality.
 These values are supported by the following journal policies.

 <!-- ## 👐 Inclusiveness  -->
 ## <i class="fa-solid fa-hands-holding-circle"> </i> Inclusiveness

-- JSys is diamond Open Access.
+- JSys is **diamond Open Access**.
 That is, it is free to read and free to publish.
-- JSys explicitly calls for several paper types, including [Tool](https://www.jsys.org/type_ToolBench/), [Problem](https://www.jsys.org/type_problem/), and [SoK](https://www.jsys.org/type_SoK/) papers.
+- JSys explicitly calls for **several paper types**, including [Tool](https://www.jsys.org/type_ToolBench/), [Problem](https://www.jsys.org/type_problem/), and [SoK](https://www.jsys.org/type_SoK/) papers.
-- JSys papers have no page limit, as system works sometimes need just more than 12 pages.
+- JSys papers have **no page limit**, as system works sometimes need just more than 12 pages.
-- JSys has four deadlines per year; the next one is never too far out!
+- JSys has **four deadlines** per year; the next one is never too far out!

 <!-- ## 🔍 Transparency  -->
 ## <i class="fa-solid fa-magnifying-glass"></i> Transparency

-- JSys adopts open peer review; reviews are made publicly available and linked to published papers.
+- JSys adopts **open peer review**; reviews are made publicly available and linked to published papers.
-- Reviewers should be both responsible and recognized for their work, therefore JSys publishes the reviewer names together with the papers.
+- Reviewers should be both responsible and recognized for their work.
+JSys **publishes the reviewer names** together with the papers.
 - Authors should get clear guidance to improve their work based on the review.
-Thus, JSys has a one-shot revision model where authors get a clear list of points to address to get the work accepted.
+Thus, JSys has a **one-shot revision** model where authors get a clear list of points to address to get the work accepted.

 <!-- ## 💎 Quality   -->
 ## <i class="fa-solid fa-gem"></i>  Quality

-- JSys commits to returns reviews within 6 weeks after submission.
+- JSys commits to returns **reviews within 6 weeks** after submission.
-- System works should be usable by others, thus JSys makes passing the Artifact Evaluation compulsory for Tools and Solution papers.
+- System works should be usable by others.
+Passing an **Artifact Evaluation compulsory** in compulsory for JSys' Tools and Solution papers.
-- Every paper is reviewed by three board members **as well as one student reviewer**.
+- Every paper is reviewed by **three board members as well as one student reviewer**.
 By taking part in reviewing, students get naturally integrated into the community... plus, they tend to have a sharp eye for details <i class="fa-solid fa-face-smile-wink"></i>

 If you have works that fall in the scope of the journal areas, we'll be very happy to read about your ideas and help you improve further and disseminate your system works <i class="fa-solid fa-rocket"></i>